Yoga is an incredible tool that anyone can do.

 Yoga has been practiced for at least three thousand years.
 The word yoga means union.
 It is derived from the Sanskrit word Yuj which means to join.

 Sanskrit is the ancient Indian language that was spoken during the Vedic times.

 The Vedic civilisation lived along the banks of the Saraswati River (now dry) between 4500BC and 1800 BC.

 Some of the first written evidence discovered about Yoga is from this Vedic time period.
 It is still followed and studied today.

 The Vedic civilisation regarded yoga as a science.
 The science of yoga could provide all of the techniques to help practitioners find unity between the individual consciousness and the universal consciousness.
-This state is regarded as enlightenment.
-For the ancient practitioners achieving an enlightened state was the ultimate goal.
+This state is regarded as enlightenment, liberation or freedom.
+For the ancient practitioners achieving this state was the ultimate goal.

 Although today yoga can be regarded as a physical form of exercise, it is of course so much more.
-Many people are first drawn to yoga because of the physical elements, however usually yoga filters in and lifestyles over time change with both yoga students and teachers adopting positive and healthy choices.
+Many people are first drawn to yoga because of the physical elements, however yoga filters through into every area of life and eventually lifestyles evolve, so that both yoga students and teachers adopt more positive and healthy choices.

 As yoga brings so many benefits it is not surprising that more and more people are making yoga a part of their daily routine.